Musée du Quai Branly – Jacques Chirac: Criticism and controversy

-In this article, he quotes Bernice Murphy – co-founder of the Sydney MCA and now National Director of Museums Australia and Chair of the Ethics Committee of the International Council of Museums.
+In Australian Art Market Report, Issue 23, Autumn 2007, pages 32–34, journalist Jeremy Eccles quotes Bernice Murphy – co-founder of the Sydney Museum of Contemporary Art and now National Director of Museums Australia and Chair of the Ethics Committee of the International Council of Museums.
 She told a Sydney symposium on "Australian Arts in an International Context" that she found the whole of Quai Branly to be a "regressive museology" and the presentation of Aboriginal art "in a vegetal environment" to be "an exotic mise en scène" in the worst taste.

 There is some speculation that the museum also plays a key political role for France.
 At the time the museum opened in 2007, France was still attempting to reconcile increasing ethnic diversity among the nation's population within its republican model of assimilation, and even homogeneity.
 From this perspective, the museum can be seen as a symbolic effort to reach out to non-Western peoples of the world, while also proclaiming French openness to the world.
 Given this supposed motivation behind the museum, there has been some controversy among intellectuals as to what the museum's ultimate purpose is, and whether or not the presentation of the galleries actually achieves this purpose.

 Furthermore, there has also been controversy as to whether the artifacts on display should be viewed as anthropological objects or as pieces of art.
 The Portuguese anthropologist Nélia Dias grapples with this question by examining the tension between museum anthropology and general museum practices.
 In conclusion, she writes, "If the dichotomy of formal presentation versus contextual presentation is no longer relevant to museum anthropology practice, Branly does not seem to solve, in its permanent gallery, the dilemma between anthropology and aesthetics.
 By contrast, its temporary exhibits attempt to overcome such a dilemma and to open new venues through the display of objects in an historical and cross-cultural perspective.
 Whether this will lead to a new path remains to be seen."

+In 2024, the Parliament of the Central Tibetan Administration criticized the museum for removing the word "Tibet" from its catalogues and exhibitions in favor of the Chinese government term "Xizang Autonomous Region."